Mumbai CSMT–Howrah Duronto Express

-The Mumbai CSMT–Howrah AC Duronto Express is a Duronto Express train operating on the Mumbai–Howrah route.
+The 12261 / 12262 Mumbai CSMT–Howrah Duronto Express is a Superfast Express train which belongs to South Eastern Railway zone that runs between Mumbai CSMT of Maharashtra and Howrah Junction of West Bengal in India.

 Background

 Being the non-stop version of the Duronto train, it used to take the fewest intermediate stops for operational and technical purposes such as crew change, locomotive change, food pick-up, and water-filling.
-Later, most of operational (technical) stops were made commercial stops and stoppages are given in some state capitals and some state capitals are still non - stopping places.
+Later, most of operational (technical) stops were made commercial stops and stoppages are given in some state capitals while some state capitals are still non - stopping places.

 Rake sharing

 Rake sharing is done with Pune-Howrah Duronto Express (12222/12221), Howrah-SMVT Bengaluru AC Superfast Express (22863/22864), Santragachi-Chennai Central AC Express (22807/22808), with a total of five Rakes primarily maintained at Santragachi Coaching Depot.